peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `CBORObject Set(int key,
  CBORObject mapValue)`<br>
- Sets the value of a CBORObject of type Array at the given index to the given value.
+ Sets the value of a CBORObject of type Array at the specified index to the specified value.

 * `CBORObject Set(CBORObject mapKey,
  CBORObject mapValue)`<br>